 GPU selection

 Deployments run on dedicated GPU infrastructure.
-The resources field configures the hardware allocation.
+The resources field configures the hardware allocation that each replica uses to serve your model.

 | Field | Required | Description |